Kansas legislators seek investigation into former detective

 McIntyre’s mother, Rose, said in an affidavit that years before her son was convicted Golubski coerced her into a sexual act in his office and then harassed her for weeks, often calling her two or three times a day, before she moved and changed her phone number.
 She believes Golubski retaliated against her son because she spurned his later advances.

-Golumbski worked for the Kansas City, Kansas, police department in for 30 years, then retired with a full pension in 2010.
+Golumbski worked for the Kansas City, Kansas, police department for 30 years, then retired with a full pension in 2010.
 After that, he worked for the Edwardsville Police Department before retiring again in 2016.

-Note: This story has been corrected to show that the name of the bureau is the Kansas Bureau of Investigation.